 Visiting Tanzania in December

-Temperatures are high and humidity also starts to build.
-The safari experience at this time of the year is good, with migrating herds in the north traveling southern Ndutu plains.
-The festive season is always very busy and needs to be planned well in advance to ensure availability.
-It’s also an ideal time to climb Mt Kilimanjaro.
+Temperatures are high, and humidity also starts to build.
+The safari experience at this time of the year is good, with migrating herds in the north traveling to the southern Ndutu plains.
+The festive season is always very busy, so you should plan well in advance to ensure availability.
+It’s also an ideal time to climb Mt.
+Kilimanjaro.

 Events & Festivals